the-bos/the-bos.github.io/_posts/2025-06-06-the-3t-framework-for-evals.markdown

 Often, they are tailored towards specific NLP tasks you might want your agent to handle.

-For example, you can use BLEU for translation scoring, and ROGUE to assess summarization quality.
+You can use BLEU for translation scoring, and ROGUE to assess summarization quality.

 The world is your oyster here.